 What to Look for in a Door Lock

-ANSI Grade Make sure your lock has an ANSI (American National Standards Institute) grade before you install it.
+Make sure your lock has an ANSI (American National Standards Institute) grade before you install it.
 Grade 3 locks, which are common for residential homes, are not are secure as grade 2 or grade 1 locks.
-If you are concerned about security for whatever reason, choosing a lock with a grade of 1 or 2 may help put your mind at ease.
+If you are concerned about security, choosing a grade 1 or 2 lock may help put your mind at ease.